Ryther cum Ossendyke

 Ryther cum Ossendyke is a civil parish 6 mi from Tadcaster and 6 mi from Selby, North Yorkshire, England.
 It includes the village of Ryther.
 The civil parish population at the 2011 census was 241.

 History

-Ryther-with-Ossendyke is a parish in the wapentake of Barkston Ash historically in Yorkshire but now in the county of North Yorkshire.
+Ryther-with-Ossendyke was a parish in the wapentake of Barkston Ash historically in the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 The parish is situated on the south side of the River Wharfe, which forms part of the parish boundary.
-It covered 1,074 hectares and contained the township of Lead Hall about six miles to the west, where there is St Mary's Chapel, a chapel of ease of Ryther's parish church, All Saints Church (13th century).
+It covered 1,074 hectares and contained the township of Lead Hall about six miles to the west, where there is St Mary's Chapel, a chapel of ease of Ryther's parish church, All Saints' Church (13th century).